 In Greek and Roman mythology, Castor and Pollux were the twin sons of Jupiter and Leda and brothers of Helen of Troy.
 They sailed with Jason as two of his Argonauts.

 Pollux, represented by the brighter star, was immortal, but his brother Castor was not.
 When Castor was killed in a fight, Jupiter wanted the two to remain together, so he decreed that they each should spend some time in the underworld and some time in the heavens.
 This is a fanciful way of explaining why the constellation is above the horizon for part of each day and below the horizon for the rest.
 Castor and Pollux are sometimes said to represent brotherly love.

 Meanwhile, in China, these two stars were associated with water, as part of constellations representing rivers.
 They were sometimes also seen as the complementary elements of yin and yang.

-Bottom line: Tonight’s moon – April 13, 2016 – is approaching the stars Castor and Pollux in the constellation Gemini the Twins.
+Bottom line: The moon is near the stars Castor and Pollux in the constellation Gemini the Twins on April 8 and 9, 2022.
 These stars represent twins in many cultures.
-Look for tonight’s moon and contemplate the Gemini Twins!
-They will become your friends for life.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!